 My work explores the concepts of ephemerality, and potential through a visual metaphor.
 I use eggs, birds, skulls, galaxies, and nebulae in a combination of digital printmaking processes and hand drawn anthropomorphic narrative imagery.
 I am interested in the relationship one has to their own mortality.
 I am working through questions like: How does one deal with oblivion?
 Does the knowledge of death affect how one approaches concept of potential?

 Each work is representative of a moment in my life, and the lives of those I care for.
-The title of each piece is meant to hint at its message, but not elucidate.
+The title of each piece is meant to hint at its message.
 It is, for me, a way of getting ahold of the idea of what it means to be a part of the universe.
 I am influenced by writers like Carl Sagan, Gaston Bachelard, and others who talk about phenomenology through the lenses of science and philosophy.
 I look at contemporary illustration, art nouveau, and traditional Japanese block prints for compositional cues to help build the work, and give it visual voice.